softwaresaved/international-survey/analysis/text_de.md

 ### Professional qualifications
+The RSE in general do not have personal qualification, among the 375 participants, only 54 filled this question with a valuable information

+### Do you hold any other professional degrees/qualifications?
+(Please enter each of them separated by a semicolon)

 # Section 2: Questions about coding

 In this section we investigate the relationship between RSEs and the code they develop.

 As expected, the vast majority of RSEs (96%) write code.
+They are in vast majority writing code for other people, only 8% of them write code for themselves, and 71% for 2 or more people

-Also, more than the half of them (54%) are involved in software projects taht does not necessarily involve coding on their behalf.
+Also, more than the half of them (54%) are involved in software projects that does not necessarily involve coding on their behalf.
 However, despite the majority of them writing code, only 47% consider themselves as *professional software developer*.
 This is a low number when we consider the average time of developing software (10 years) and that they are mainly developing software for others.

 Unsurprisingly, RSEs spend the majority of their time coding.
 The only other major call on their time is "research", so it would appear that their job title accurately describes their work.
 "Teaching" is the aspect of work with the least call on RSEs time: 54% of RSEs reported that they spent no time teaching.

 ### Do you write code as part of your job?
 ### Who uses the code that you write?
 ### Do you consider yourself a professional software developer?
 ### How many years of Software development experience do you have?
 ### In an average month, how much time do you spend on software development (Please rate your answer between 1 to 10.
 1 Being none at all and 10 being All your time.)